Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 According to the AKC, this stocky Japanese mountain dog is regarded as a sign of longevity and good health in its own country.

-The Japanese monarch and his family were protected by Akitas in the Middle Ages because they are naturally extremely protective.
+Akitas protected the Japanese monarch and his family in the Middle Ages because they are naturally extremely protective.

 The first American to possess an Akita was Helen Keller, who received one as a present while visiting Japan in 1937.